Aveglia/vAMPirus/helpmeoutsome.md

 ### Clustering arguments:

-        --nOTU                          Set this option to have vAMPirus cluster nucleotide amplicon sequence variants (ASVs) into nucleotide-based operational taxonomic units (nOTUs) - See options below to define a single percent similarity or a list
+        --ncASV                          Set this option to have vAMPirus cluster nucleotide amplicon sequence variants (ASVs) into nucleotide-based operational taxonomic units (ncASVs) - See options below to define a single percent similarity or a list

-        --pOTU                          Set this option to have vAMPirus cluster nucleotide and translated ASVs into protein-based operational taxonomic units (pOTUs) - See options below to define a single percent similarity or a list
+        --pcASV                          Set this option to have vAMPirus cluster nucleotide and translated ASVs into protein-based operational taxonomic units (pcASVs) - See options below to define a single percent similarity or a list

 ### Skip arguments: